Mathmagician8191/Liberty-Chess/Standards/ULCI.md

 * eval
   Returns the static evaluation of the current position, optional for debugging purposes

+* bench
+  Evaluates a series of test positions, optional for debugging purposes

 * quit
   quit the program as soon as possible